ttsunion/Deep-Expression/README.md

 2. First time to use chars-signals end to end method, also first time not to use mfcc in speech synthesis piplines.
 3. First time to sythesis very good speech not to hurt the sound rhythm.
 4. First end to end speech synthesis framework that don't need post process.
-5. Till now, Deep Express is the most fast end-to-end model in speech synthesis area.
+5. Till now, Deep Expression is the most fast end-to-end model in speech synthesis area.
 6. A new algorithm, weight-share DNN, (w = tf.tile(tf.truncated_normal((step_size, D), mean=0.0, stddev=1, dtype=tf.float32, seed=None), [int(D/step_size), 1], name = 'w')) was introduced in this project.